weXsol/Mongrel/README.md

 ## Versions

-Mongrel requires eXist-db 3.0 (or newer).
+Mongrel 0.6.1 requires eXist-db 3.0 (or newer).
 > The function namespaces are http://expath.org/ns/mongo and http://expath.org/ns/mongo/gridfs

+This version supports [XQuery 3.1](http://www.w3.org/TR/xquery-31/)  JSON structures.
+The extension is based on the 2.x version of the [official mongodb driver](http://mongodb.github.io/mongo-java-driver/)

 ## Requirements
 - eXist-db 3.0+
 - Java8

-## Notes
-The version 0.6.1 supports [XQuery 3.1](http://www.w3.org/TR/xquery-31/)  JSON structures.
-The extension is based on the 2.x version of the [official mongodb driver](http://mongodb.github.io/mongo-java-driver/)

 ## License
 The work is released AS-IS under the LGPL license.